Tanqua Millash

-Tanqua Millash (ጣንቋ ምላሽ) is a district in the Tigray Region of Ethiopia.
+Tanqua Millash (ጣንቋ ምላሽ) is a woreda in the Tigray Region of Ethiopia.
 Located in the Central Tigray zone, Tanqua Millash was created from parts of the Tanqua Abergelle and Dogu’a Tembien in 2020.
 Agbe is the capital of this district.

 Geography

 The literal translation of Tanqua Millash is "beyond (south of) Tanqua River".
 Agriculture forms the mainstay of Tanqua Millash’s economic life.
 As elsewhere in most districts of Tembien, social services were hardly developed until the 1990s.
 After that, schools and health centers of the calling have emerged.
 The backwardness was partly attributed to the region's relative geographic remoteness from the center.

 History

 Tanqua Millash was a constituent of the old Tembien awrajja.

 In 2020, the earlier district Abergele became inoperative and its territory belongs to the following new districts: